 Because poodles, with their quick intelligence and their independence are not always the most biddable dogs.
 Biddable, in dog training terms, means compliant, tractable, easily led or taught.

 Smart, yes.
 Clever, definitely.
 Self-esteem?
-Can we say Entitled?
+Well, can we say entitled?
 In fact, poodles have so much self-esteem that they often don’t see the need to take advice or instruction from the humans in their life.
-While some poodles can be biddable, many are more independent than the breeds most often used as service dogs.
+While many poodles can be biddable, many are more independent than the breeds typically used as service dogs.

 So the Labrador part of the labradoodle equation was to make the breed more user-friendly.
 The Mac version rather than the PC.
 Or the PC version rather than the Linux, depending upon your software biases.
 That’s what Wally Cochran was looking for in 1989 when he began crossing the two breeds in search of a hypoallergenic service dog.